 You’ve just moved into your new home.
 You’ve spent a lot of time picking our furnishings, wall colors, and window treatments.
-Now you’re looking at that blank wall in your family room, your child’s bedroom or nursery, and thinking, “I need something special and meaningful for that spot!”
-That wall space deserves something that will make you feel happy every time you look at it.
+Now you’re looking at that blank wall in your family room, your child’s bedroom or nursery, and thinking, “I need something special and meaningful for this room!!”
+That wall space deserves something that will make you or child feel happy every time you or they look at it.
 Consider hiring an artist to paint some original art.

 Here are five things you’ll want to ask an artist when you’re considering having them create a piece of art for you:

 Do you take commissions?
 Do your research on the artist you’re interested in hiring.
-If they do take commissions, look at the work they have done for other collectors.
+If they create commissions, look at the work they have done for other collectors.
 Pay attention to how their art makes you feel.
 Look through their portfolio of work and tell the artist which pieces you like best so they have an idea of your preferred style.
 If the artist hasn’t create commissioned work, that doesn’t mean that they wouldn’t.
 Most artists will feel flattered to be asked to create something for you, so it doesn’t hurt to ask them.

 How much do you charge for a commission?
 Most commissionable artists have specific prices for sizes they offer.
 Those prices should be publicized and may change based on how quickly you want your art or if you’d like them to frame it for you.
 If you don’t see the size you want in the artist’s offerings, it’s okay to ask if they can create a different size for you.
 The artist will work out a price for a size they don’t offer currently.